chfaizan1537/Reserve-Bite/README.md

 - Book a table by selecting date, time, and party size
 - See all personal reservations (upcoming/past) and cancel if needed

-## 🍽️ Restaurant Owner
+### 🍽️ Restaurant Owner
 - Dedicated login for restaurant accounts
 - Dashboard showing all incoming reservations in real time
 - Accept or decline reservation requests (instant update for the user)
 - View detailed reservation info (customer name, contact, party size)

-## 🛠️ Admin
+### 🛠️ Admin
 - Admin‑only login
 - View all restaurants with delete option
-- Add new restaurants (name , address , location, cuisine, image , opening time , closing time .. etc.)
+- Add new restaurants (name, address, location, cuisine, image, opening time, closing time, etc.)

 ---